sfarr-epcc/LAMMPS_replica_exchange_example/README.md

 The input file `run.in` contains the simulation settings.

 most of the lines are general to any LAMMPS simulation.
-The import ones for running replica exchange are the following:
+The important ones for running replica exchange are the following:

 ```
 variable	T world 300.00 354.47 416.81 488.14 569.86 663.45 764.45 865.45 966.45 1000.00